All Episodes

 So that's my game plan.

-My game plan is to try to get to the new thing without knowing what the new thing is, or or even that it will exist.
+My game plan is to try to get to the new thing without knowing what the new thing is, or even that it will exist.

-But then there's a non-zero chance.
+But and then there's a non-zero chance.

-It's not marketed as a cure, but it could knock it back so much that if I don't do chemo and weaken my immune system, I might be able to just sort of keep it at bay Without too much uh future trouble.
+But it could knock it back so much that if I don't do chemo and weaken my immune system, I might be able to just sort of keep it at bay without too much future trouble.

 Possible.